TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/01.Unit-l/docs.md

 Today you will have 3 hours in total with the students.
 The first 1.5hrs is devoted to covering discussion questions provided in Unit 1.

-The tasks to complete in class today are:
+The tasks to complete during the first learning lab are:

   1. Welcome students and orient them to the course.